 LocationWarmington, United Kingdom

-From the architect.
+Text description provided by the architects.
 The project is a collection of new ‘agricultural’ style buildings at the threshold between the formal garden of the main house and meadow beyond in a small Northamptonshire village.

 The brief asked for the demolition of an existing garage, a garden store and the remains of an old piggery.
 In their place our clients asked for a ‘Studio’ building’ with catering facilities and a bathroom, where our clients might ‘go away’ for the weekend, a garden storage building with room for an office at one end, a carport and a greenhouse.